cobri/DNA-seq/README.md

 4) Call variants

+   GATK calls variants via "local de-novo assembly of haplotypes in an active region".
 Firstly, run the `HaplotypeCaller` tool on individual BAM files.
 This will produce genotype likelihood information for each sample for each locus.
 The output from this step will be the intermediate individual-sample files `*.g.vcf` which you will then use to perform Joint variant calling with the `GenotypeGVCFs` tool.
 This will call variants jointly on all your samples.

 5) Filter variants
    - Variant Quality Score Recalibration (VQSR)